nathan-mahynski/nathan-mahynski.github.io/_notes/interpretable_machine_learning.md

 ### What characterizes an interpretable model?

 There are several ways to make a model "interpretable":
 1. Intrinsic: use a simple, naturally interpretable model, such as a decision tree or linear model.
 2. Post hoc: use model agnostic approaches that analyze the model after training.

+Today, type (1) is generally considered "interpretable AI" while type (2) is considered "explainable AI".

 Model agnostic approaches can be divided into 2 categories:
 > 1. They explain global, overall behavior, such as: